 There is research that supports hypnotherapy being effective in reducing chronic pain.
 The European Journal of Pain reported on a study where people with osteoarthritis reported a significant and substantial decrease in pain activity using hypnosis which was maintained through six months of follow-up.

-A workbook and CD is provided with a pain management session.
 If you are in pain it is important you see a qualified doctor and receive the appropriate tests and scans in relation to chronic pain.